ctp-eos/ctp-eos/README.md

 - CTP-EOS™ is part of the C-spiritual or non-physical operating system and non-physical CTP Technologies™, CTP Spiritual Technologies™, or CTP C-Spiritual Technologies™ utilized by advanced civilizations of the C-domain *(multiverse)*.
 - Learning the 'conscious' aspects of the CTPSci Sciences *(themselves)* will be prerequite(s) in order to properly interface with and utilize advanced CTP Energy Systems and future physical CTP deeptech deeptech technologies of the future.
-- Thus, the *'CTP-EOS™'* must be learned and applied to one's mind and one's consciousness, many years before the future CTP Energy Systems themselves can ever be realized.
+- Thus, the *'CE-OS™'* must be learned and applied to one's mind and one's consciousness, many years before the future CTP Energy Systems themselves can ever be realized.
 - Humanity must *scale* itself UP and-to become an extraterrestrial-level of consciousness and *new civilization* ourselves!
 - Future advanced CTP Energy Systems & CTP Technologies must be earned from C-domain!
 - This begins advancing our consciousness *forward* into C-domain and *'connecting'* and *'threading*' our minds further in